HEaslea/AggroEngine/Project_Log.md

 In Vector, have to make sure that the cross product has to share declaration, using SFINAE, to change the return type.

 Have we done enough edge case checking?

+### Static Libs - With Templates
+For instantiation - these files cannot be in a static lib, definition needs to be visible when instantiation.

+Making this a static lib - would be interesting - requires:
+Explicit Instantiation - this would be in the Vector.cpp - still deciding on this

+The other option is having a header only library - really enticing - much simpler and portable to my other projects.